T1 vs. BRION League of Legends LCK 2023 Summer Split: Head-to-head, livestream details, and more

 Livestream details

-The League of Legends LCK 2023 Summer Split T1 vs. BRION Group Stage matchup will air live on June 22 at 11 pm PT/June 23 at 11:30 am IST on the official LCK YouTube and Twitch channels.
+The League of Legends LCK 2023 Summer Split T1 vs. DRX Group Stage matchup will air live on June 27 at 1 am PT/ 1:30 pm IST on the official LCK YouTube and Twitch channels.